 One of the most powerful tools AWS provides to customers is called AWS Cost Explorer.
 This tool allows customers to see real-time and historical costs, as well as see forecasts for predicted costs for the next 12 months.

 Cost Explorer gives users the ability to see month-to-date costs, as well as see forecasted costs for the entire month.
 Furthermore, Cost Explorer allows users to filter costs based on a variety of values, including region, availability zone, service, tag, etc. By doing so, cost administrators can quickly see which services are consumed the most, which regions are predominantly utilized, etc. If a tagging taxonomy that includes cost tags has been developed and implemented, cost data can be filtered and displayed leveraging these tags as well.

 AWS has thought through these questions (and many more!) already.
-As seen throughout this blog post, AWS has made significant investments in services that help customers achieve their compliance, security, and cost goals.
+As seen throughout this blog post, AWS has made significant investments in services that help customers achieve their cloud security, compliance, and cost goals.

 Check out the rest of this insight series: